 A: In cases unrelated to a medical malpractice claim, there isn’t a cap on wrongful death settlements in Texas.
 Medical malpractice claims, however, are a complicated area and involve caps on non-economic damages but not on punitive or economic damages.
 Economic damages are end-of-life medical expenses, losses of wages and potential future wages, and funeral expenses.
 Punitive damages are awarded in cases where gross negligence is found to be responsible for the death of the victim and is more so a way to punish the defendant.
 Non-economic damages include loss of companionship, loss of assistance in raising the family, and loss of consortium, as well as mental pain and suffering and other things that you cannot specify a dollar value for.
 Thus, the cap for punitive damages is in total $750,000 (that is $250,000 per individual, hospital, or facility).

 If you have suffered the death of a loved one, then you may feel like your whole world is coming down around you.
 It is an unfortunate, emotional and overwhelming position to be in — and often, an entirely preventable one.
 Take comfort in knowing that there are professionals who can fight by your side.
 Any of our local Houston wrongful death attorneys know what it takes to secure you and your family’s future.

-If you have questions about a wrongful death claim or lawsuit, we encourage you to contact our office in Houston today to discuss your rights and legal options in a free consultation.
+If you have questions about a wrongful death claim or lawsuit, we encourage you to contact the Houston law office of Stevenson & Murray, Attorneys at Law today to discuss your rights and legal options in a free consultation.
 During this initial meeting, you can sit down with a leading personal injury and wrongful death trial attorney to go over your case and discuss what steps to take next.
 Call today to see how we can help you.